 The concept of using data to revolutionize business progress is being used largely across almost all industries, and Real Estate industry is no exception.
 Massive amount of historical data is sitting in paper files, digitized…

 Real Estate data available online is rife with quality issues and lack of inconsistency.
-In this post we will demonstrate some of the issues with examples and describe some of the challenges associated with collecting, cleaning and normalizing real estate data.
-We will primarily be focusing on the United States market while some of the challenges may apply to other countries as well.
+In this post we will demonstrate some of the issues with examples and describe some of the challenges associated with real estate data management – collecting, cleaning, and standardizing real estate data.
+We will be focusing on the United States market primarily, while some of the challenges may apply to other countries as well.

-Most of these MLSs have their own databases, schemas and taxonomies and there is no universal definition of what a bedroom or full vs half bath means or what is considered the usable square footage of a property!
+Most of these MLSs have their own databases, schemas, and taxonomies and there is no universal definition of what a bedroom or full vs half bath means or what is considered the usable square footage of a property!
+Fundamentally, there is no real agreement on even the address of a property.
+In older areas of the country there is no agreement on even basic facts, such as the number of bedrooms in a property or the square footage and their sources.

-The actual sources of data to any of these sources are the individual real estate professionals (or their office staff) who enter the data about each listing by hand and further rely on various antiquated sources of information for data points such as number of (legal) bedrooms, square footage etc on various town/city/county assessor departments, registry of deeds or word of mouth and hundred year old listings with invalid data passed down over time.
+The actual sources of data to any of these MLSs are the individual real estate professionals (or their office staff) who enter the data about each listing by hand.
+These hardworking individuals further rely on various antiquated sources of information for data points such as number of (legal) bedrooms, square footage etc on various town/city/county assessor departments, registry of deeds or word of mouth and hundred year old listings with invalid data passed down over time.
+This data is barely ever verified or corrected, if found to be inaccurate.

-According to the NAR (The National Association of REALTORS®) total membership for February 2020 month end is 1,374,774, so you have at least a million people performing data entry everyday and all that is supposed to be high quality and accurate all the time with no standard for the data fields or validation.
+According to the NAR (The National Association of REALTORS®), their total membership for February 2020 is 1,374,774, so you have at least a million people performing data entry every day and all that is supposed to be of high quality and accurate all the time while there is no standard schema for the data fields or any data validation or verification.

-The current state described above is so distributed and uncoordinated that it is bound to be dirty and inconsistent.
+The current state described above is so distributed, uncoordinated, and chaotic that it is bound to be dirty and inconsistent.

-Zillow started as a real estate company and have gone a bit deeper into the issues with data in their 2016 article which is still relevant and probably will stay so for decades.
+Zillow started as a real estate company and they have gone a bit deeper into the issues with real estate data management in their 2016 article which is still relevant and probably will stay so for decades.

 Let’s discuss one of the key data points (the property address) and explore the current state of the data and the issues we commonly see.